maallaard/planar-bridge/README.md

 $ python3 -m pip install requests tomli
 ```

-Alternatively, you can use [pipenv](https://github.com/pypa/pipenv/) to setup a
+Alternatively, you can use [pipenv](https://github.com/pypa/pipenv/) to set
-virtual environment within your cloned repo using the included `Pipfile`.
+up a virtual environment within your cloned repo using the included `Pipfile`.

 ## Usage